acdh-oeaw/apis-rdf-devops/README.md

 ### Django setup

-Once you have configured your Python environment using either solution outlined above, you need to set up Django.
+Once you have set up your Python environment using either solution outlined above, get your Django application ready for use.

+First, make sure all settings needed for local development are in place, see [Configure local settings](https://github.com/acdh-oeaw/apis-ontologies#configure-local-settings) in the apis-ontologies README.

-Within either your VS Code dev container or your Python Virtual Environment, run `manage.py` at the project's root using your local settings file, like so:
+Next, within either your VS Code dev container or your Python Virtual Environment, run `manage.py` at the project root using your local settings file, like so:

 ```sh
 $ python manage.py version --settings=apis_ontology.settings.local_settings